domsson/fakesteak/README.md

 ![charrain](example2.png)

 This is my personal implementation of a green character rain screen as seen in "The Matrix".
-For similar projects that are more mature and offer better portability and plenty of options, check [`cmatrix`](https://github.com/abishekvashok/cmatrix), [`tmatrix`](https://github.com/M4444/TMatrix) and [`unimatrix`](https://github.com/will8211/unimatrix).
-I'm writing `charrain` for fun and practice.

 ## Objectives